 donate to WACO

-.
-Items such as canned vegetables, boxed potatoes, rice, pasta, soup, spaghetti and pasta sauce, canned meats, breakfast items, canned fruit, macaroni and cheese, peanut butter and jelly, gravy, stuffing mix, dessert mix and Hamburger Helper were needed and collected.
-There were also be boxes for collecting cash donations.
-The drive went well, as Andigo was able to donate more than $100 and over 200 pounds of food and needed items!
+From October 30 through November 21, we collected nonperishable items at our Schaumburg, Streamwood and Carol Stream locations for WACO's Stamp Out Hunger Food Drive.
+Items such as canned vegetables, boxed potatoes, rice, pasta, soup, spaghetti and pasta sauce, canned meats, breakfast items, canned fruit, macaroni and cheese, peanut butter and jelly, gravy, stuffing mix, dessert mix, Hamburger Helper, etc. were collected.
+There were also cash boxes for those who wished to donate money.

 Andigo Adventure Challenge